shahepay/shahepay/INSTALL.md

-Building redecoin
+Building shahepay
 ================

-See doc/build-*.md for instructions on building the various elements of the redecoin Core reference implementation of redecoin.
+See doc/build-*.md for instructions on building the various elements of the shahepay Core reference implementation of shahepay.